 - 1. The IRS issued the following private letter rulings with respect to charitable remainder trusts (IRC § 664): - a.
 Reformation of trust to correct scrivener's errors approved [no recent developments]. - b.
 IRS declined to recognize charitable remainder unitrust as tax-exempt charitable organization due to private benefit inherent in payment of income interests (PLR 201935013). - c.
-IRS's Office of Chief Counsel concluded that promotion using ostensible charitable remainder annuity trust as basis for position that capital gain on sale of highly appreciated property is permanently eliminated fails to "produce claimed tax results" and should be challenged (CCAM 2020-006). - 2.
+IRS's Office of Chief Counsel concluded that promotion using ostensible charitable remainder annuity trust as basis for position that capital gain on sale of highly appreciated property is permanently eliminated fails to "produce claimed tax results" and should be challenged (CCAM 2020-006).

+- d.
+Spouses proposed to contribute their income interests in charitable remainder annuity trust to private foundation; it was represented to IRS that this assignment of annuity interests will result in merger, under state law, of income and remainder interests; IRS ruled that transfer will (1) not entitle these individuals to income tax charitable contribution deduction, (2) be recognized as gift and not sale for federal tax purposes, (3) entitle them to gift tax charitable deduction for both income and remainder interests, (4) not result in act of self-dealing, and (5) not subject trust or foundation to termination tax (Priv.
+Ltr.
+Rul.
+202047005). - 2.
 Successful qualified reformations of remainder trusts: - a.
 After three attempts, trust reformed into qualified remainder trust (PLR 201947007). - 3.
 Unsuccessful qualified reformations of remainder trust [no recent developments]. - 4.
-Developments concerning pooled income funds (IRC \S 642(c)(5) entities) [no recent developments]. - 5.
+Developments concerning pooled income funds (IRC § 642(c)(5) entities) [no recent developments]. - 5.
 Developments concerning charitable lead trusts: - a.
 Charitable lead annuity trust ruled to terminate on designated termination date, with termination not giving rise to private foundation termination tax (PLR 201930017). - b.
 Formula to be used in determining income interest term of charitable lead annuity trust ruled permissible, with estate tax charitable deduction available (PLR 201933007).